Chroma

 Key Features

-Key features include flexible client types (ephemeral, persistent, cloud, HTTP), collection management (create, modify, delete collections), document operations (add, query, filter documents), and support for advanced search capabilities.
+Key features include flexible client types (ephemeral, persistent, HTTP, cloud), collection management (create, modify, delete collections), and advanced data retrieval capabilities (vector search, full text search, metadata filtering).

 Use Cases

-Use cases for Chroma-MCP include building LLM applications with memory, managing knowledge bases, and integrating AI models with external data sources for enhanced context retrieval.
+Use cases include building LLM applications that require memory, managing large datasets, and enhancing AI models with contextual data for improved performance.

 Content